CSX railroad expects modest profit growth in 2017

 The Jacksonville, Florida-based railroad offered a somewhat optimistic outlook Wednesday, a day after reporting a $458 million fourth-quarter profit.

-CSX CEO Michael Ward says industrial production is picking up, and forecasters predict the economy will grow 2 percent or more this year.
+CSX CEO Michael Ward said industrial production is picking up, and forecasters predict the economy will grow 2 percent or more this year.

 Ward expects CSX to fare well this year with coal demand stabilizing after several years of sharp declines.
 He predicts CSX’s earnings per share will grow at a rate in the low-to-mid-teens in the first quarter.